cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         proposedUpgradeChannel.counterpartyChannelIdentifier == currentChannel.counterpartyChannelIdentifier
     )

+    // proposedConnection must exist and be in OPEN state
+    // connectionHops can change in a channelUpgrade, however both sides must still be each other's counterparty. proposedConnection = provableStore.Get(connectionPath(proposedUpgradeChannel.ConnectionHops[0])
+    abortTransactionUnless(proposedConnection != null && proposedConnection.state == OPEN)
+    abortTransactionUnless(counterpartyChannel.connectionHops[0] == proposedConnection.counterpartyConnectionIdentifier)

     // either timeout height or timestamp must be non-zero
     // if the upgrade feature is implemented on the TRY chain, then a relayer may submit a TRY transaction after the timeout.
     // this will restore the channel on the executing chain and allow counterparty to use the ChannelUpgradeCancelMsg to restore their channel.